elvisciotti/gomorys-cut-implementation-c/README.md

 Developed at the [University of Bologna](http://corsi.unibo.it/) 2008.

-The technical report and code comments are writen in Italian.
+The technical report and code comments are written in Italian.

 Visual output in HTML+CSS (see output examples under `output-examples`).